Light, Form and Color

 Dispersion

-Dispersion is the optical phenomenon that occurs when white light (such as sunlight) enters a gem and splits into all the colors of the rainbow.
-In simple terms, it is what is referred to in the jewelry world as a diamond's "fire".
+Dispersion is the optical phenomenon that occurs when white light (such as sunlight) enters a gemstone and splits into all the colors of the rainbow.
+In simple terms, it is what is known in the jewelry world as the diamond's "fire."

 Electromagnetic Spectrum